Importing Scan Results

 - FxCop (user-installed) is a built-in tool;

-is also accepted. - Gendarme is a built-in tool;
+.xmlis also accepted. - Gendarme is a built-in tool (not available in containerized

 - GitLab Security: